ogrecio/RanFog/README.md

 The parameter file needs the following options:

-training= * *training_file* * ``` //A string with the name or path to the training file```
+training= *training_file* ``` A string with the name or path to the training file```

-testing=testing file //A string with the name or path to the testing file
+testing= *testing file*   ``` A string with the name or path to the testing file```

-ForestSize=integer //Number of trees to be grown m=integer              //Number of random features to be checked to split the node N_features=integer     //Number of features in the files max_branch=integer    //Number of expected branches per tree.
-This is a internal parameter.
+ForestSize= *integer*     ```Number of trees to be grown``` m= *integer*              ```Number of random features to be checked to split the node``` N_features= *integer*     ```Number of features in the files``` max_branch= *integer*     ```Number of expected branches per tree.```

+> *max_branch* is a internal parameter.
 More complez trees need of large max_branch value (>5000).
-A larger value of max_branch is needed if this error is prompted: java.lang.ArrayIndexOutOfBoundsException: 100
+A larger value of max_branch is needed if this error is prompted:
+>java.lang.ArrayIndexOutOfBoundsException: 100
-	at RanFog.main(RanFog.java:322)
+>	at RanFog.main(RanFog.java:322)

-Loss_function_option:
+LossFunction= *integer*     ```Loss function used to split the nodes.```
+>Loss_function_option:
-    1.-Information Gain:
+>    1.-Information Gain:
-    2.-L2: This is the standard mean squared error loss.
+>    2.-L2: This is the standard mean squared error loss.
 This opction can be used with continuous and discrete covariates and response variable.
-    3.-pseudo-Huber
+>    3.-pseudo-Huber
-    4.-Personalized Cost function
+>    4.-Personalized Cost function
-    5.-Gini Index
+>    5.-Gini Index

-The L2 and pseudo-Huber loss functions can be used with categorical and continuous features and response variables.
+>The L2 and pseudo-Huber loss functions can be used with categorical and continuous features and response variables.
-The Information Gain can only be used with dicotomous response variable (0 or 1), and a maximum of three classes in the features (0, 1 or 2).
+>The Information Gain can only be used with dicotomous response variable (0 or 1), and a maximum of three classes in the features (0, 1 or 2).
-The Gini Index can be used with categorical response variable up to three classes codified as 0, 1 or 2.
+>The Gini Index can be used with categorical response variable up to three classes codified as 0, 1 or 2.
 It allows continuous or classified (up to a maximum of three classes coddified as 0, 1 or 2) features.
+>

-A personalized Cost Function can be implemented on dicotomous response variables.
+>A personalized Cost Function can be implemented on dicotomous response variables.
 It accepts any sort of features.
 Aditional parameters must be included in the params.txt file:
-	false_positive_cost=cost1; //Cost of a false positive (individual incorrectly assigned y_hat=1) false_negative_cost=cost2; //Cost of a false negative (individual incorrectly assigned y_hat=0)
+>	false_positive_cost=cost1; //Cost of a false positive (individual incorrectly assigned y_hat=1)
+>	false_negative_cost=cost2; //Cost of a false negative (individual incorrectly assigned y_hat=0)

-> Note that in that the param.txt file must be in the same directory as RanFoG.jar The 'java -jar RanFog.jar' command will implement the neccesary classes and methods of the java virtual machine in your computer to run the compressed java code.
+**Note:** the param.txt file must be in the same directory as RanFoG.jar The 'java -jar RanFog.jar' command will implement the neccesary classes and methods of the java virtual machine in your computer to run the compressed java code.